dhis2/dhis2-docs/developer/web-api/new-tracker.md

 The report contains a message and a code describing the actual error (See the [error codes](#error-codes) section for more information about errors).
 Additionally, the report includes the `trackerType` and `uid`, which aims to describe where in the data the error was found.
 In this case, there was a `TRACKED_ENTITY` with the uid `Kj6vYde4LHh`, which had a reference to a tracked entity type that was not found.

->***Note 1***
+> **Note**
+>
->When referring to the `uid` of tracker objects, they are labeled as their object names in the payload.
+> When referring to the `uid` of tracker objects, they are labeled as their object names in the payload.
 For example, the `uid` of a tracked entity would in the payload have the name "trackedEntity".
 The same goes for "enrollment", "event" and "relationship" for enrollments, events, and relationships, respectively.

->***Note 2***
+>
->If no uid is provided in the payload, the import process will generate new uids.
+> If no uid is provided in the payload, the import process will generate new uids.
 This means the error report might refer to a uid that does not exist in your payload.

->***Note 3***
+>
->Errors represent issues with the payload which the importer can not circumvent.
+> Errors represent issues with the payload which the importer can not circumvent.
 Any errors will block that data from being imported.
 Warnings, on the other hand, are issues where it's safe to circumvent them, but the user should be made aware that it happened.
 Warnings will not block data from being imported.

 ***stats***